Sonukr/react-gitbook/lectures/04-further-information/08-heroku.md

 ## Why are we learning Heroku?

 We're using `create-react-app` to make our app, but that's local.
-Heroku's incredibly popular forWe can use Heroku to deploy a React application to the internet in under five minutes.
+Heroku's incredibly popular for web developers.
+We can use Heroku to deploy a React application to the internet in under five minutes.
 Heroku also provides five free applications to every user.

 ## What is Heroku?